Ferie/Front-end-coding-standards/Styles/styles.md

 ### CLASS NAMES

 - Keep classes lowercase and use dashes or underscores as per [BEM](http://getbem.com/) methodology (do not use _camelCase_ nor _CapitalCase_).
-- Think about using [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/) strategy, if necessary or if permitted.
+- Think about using the [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/) strategy related to the modifiers (if necessary) to shorten the html.
-- Avoid excessive and arbitrary shorthand notation. `.btn` is useful for buttons, but `.b` doesn't mean anything.
+- Avoid excessive and arbitrary shorthand notation: `.btn` is useful for buttons, but `.b` doesn't mean anything.
 - Keep classes as short and succinct as possible.
 - Use meaningful names; use structural or purposeful names over presentational.
 - Prefix classes based on the closest block or parent or base class as per [BEM](http://getbem.com/) methodology.